Somerset Borough Police Department Service Units

 Traffic Safety Unit

 Despite the impression held by anyone who has ever received a traffic citation a simple truth about police and traffic enforcement is that in most cases officers will do traffic when they have time.
 For most patrol officers this is when they are fairly well caught up on their paperwork and are not busy answering calls for service.
 A few years ago, the Somerset Borough Police Department realized that their traffic enforcement work was way down and that the reason for this was the significant increase being experienced in calls and offenses reported.
 In other words, patrol officers simply did not have time to engage in traffic enforcement.
 Since traffic enforcement and safety is one of the core functions of any police department, it was realized that something had to be done to remedy the situation.
+This led to the creation of the Traffic Unit.
+Officers assigned to the traffic unit devote their shift to traffic monitoring and enforcement and do not answer normal calls for service unless they are of a very serious nature and regular shift officers need assistance.

 They don’t carry guns, they don’t wear uniforms, they can’t arrest anyone.
 However, this group of individuals is as responsible for the work and service to the community as any of the sworn officers.
 The Police Secretaries, Rebecca St. Clair, Kristy Stephens and Cheryl Lohr are probably the first and only impression of the department possessed by the vast majority citizens.
 They are the ones who greet visitors to the Public Safety Building or answer the phone to address questions and concerns.
 They are the ones who answer the officers’ questions about a myriad of topics.
 They are the ones who keep the place running.